 Average temperatures: 28°C in September, 26°C in October

 Sicily in September has a certain ring to it, doesn’t it?
-The island’s varied terrain includes everything from vineyards to volcanoes, with the other nearby Aeolian Islands offer even more in the way of geological diversity.
-Autumn walking combines manageable temperatures with some pretty jaw-dropping landscapes.
+The island’s varied terrain includes everything from vineyards to volcanoes, with the other nearby Aeolian Islands offer even more in the way of geological diversity - and a mythical pedigree of their own.
+According to ancient Greek lore recorded by the geographer Strabo, Stromboli was believed to be the home of Aeolus, keeper of the winds, who aided Odysseus on his journey home in Homer's Odyssey.

-Recommended route: Island-hopping on the Aeolian Islands On Sicily, walks on Etna cross lava flows and black ash fields.
+Recommended route: Island-hopping on the Aeolian Islands.
+On Sicily, walks on Etna cross lava flows and black ash fields.
 In the Aeolian Islands, trails on Stromboli and Vulcano offer the chance to witness active volcanic activity up close.
 Sea views, fumaroles, and island villages round out the experience.

 We love: Stromboli is home to one of Italy's four active volcanoes.
 In a constant state of eruption, it peeks out of the surrounding Tyrrhenian Sea crowned by a wisp of smoke.
 Walkers on the island can explore the Sciara del Fuoco, a vivid lava scar down the north side of the island, with a viewpoint from where any volcanic activity can be (safely) watched.